Anthony S. Waters

 Anthony S. Waters is an artist whose work has appeared in role-playing games.

 Career

 Anthony S. Waters is best known for his work on Magic: The Gathering.
-He worked at Wizards of the Coast from 1997-1999 as a conceptual designer, graphic designer, writer, and card illustrator.
+He worked at Wizards of the Coast from 1997 to 1999 as a conceptual designer, graphic designer, writer, and card illustrator.
 His Dungeons & Dragons work includes Sharn: City of Towers and the 3rd edition Monster Manual II.